-Would you believe that vinyl (good old fashioned records) sales in 2011 were 4 times the volume of just 2007??
-As a matter of fact, for 2009-2012, vinyl sales have surpassed any year since 1991!
-Yes, vinyl is making a huge comeback.
+Would you believe that vinyl (good old fashioned records) sales in 2013 were 6 times the volume of just 2005??
+Yes, for the years 2005-2013, vinyl sales have increased more than sixfold!
+Vinyl is making a huge comeback.
 The bestselling vinyl LP of 2011 was the Beatles Abbey Road.
 Grammy award winning Adele released her album 21 on vinyl to much success.
-And one of my favorites, Mumford and Sons, released their debut album on vinyl as well, which just sounds great on my classic LP 12 turntable!
-Finally, Record Store Day on April 21, 2012, saw huge crowds at local record stores.
-One of our local merchants, School Kids Records, had a big line of people just waiting for them to open.
+And one of my favorites, Mumford and Sons, released their debut album on vinyl as well, which just sounds great on my classic Linn LP 12 turntable!
+(To name just a few.)
+Finally, Record Store Day sees huge crowds at local record stores.
+One of our local merchants, School Kids Records, has a big line every year of people waiting for them to open.
 For anyone familiar with vinyl, it’s a different experience from digital music.
 First of all, it’s a lot more trouble, but so is making a good cup of coffee or tea!
 It will have its occasional tick or pop, although with a good system and a new LP, this is rare.
 But the real appeal of vinyl is its very warm sound.
 The sound can be especially alluring if the recording was done with analog gear.
 And pulling out those old albums, if you are from my generation (the AARP crowd), can really take you back in time.
 However, the demographic segment that purchases most of the vinyl sold is under 30 years old.
 For those of you just getting into vinyl or thinking about it, we thought it would be fun to feature a few of the products and services available at Audio Advice to help you out.

 Our ace service tech Steve Jetter works on several turntables a week.
 If you have an old turntable you would like to revitalize, we can help!
 Also, we have a great selection of cartridges from Grado, Benz, Sumiko and more.
 If your turntable has been sitting around a while, you will need to replace the cartridge as the elastomer is probably shot.
 But, we have them starting as low as $60.
 When you buy a phono cartridge from us, the price also includes our precision alignment and set up on your turntable.